fabston/Discord-Airdrop-Bot/README.md

 ## About
 The **Discord Airdrop Bot** 💰 helps you to manage your airdrops on ERC-20, BEP-20 etc. tokens.

+### Telegram Airdrop Bot
+I have also published a similar bot for Telegram.
+You can find it [here](https://github.com/fabston/Telegram-Airdrop-Bot).

 ## Features
 - Check if a correct ERC-20 address has been provided